margaret-jihua/national-flag-game/README.md

 ## Challenge 4

-### Let the reslute window only moves inside the container div
+### Let the result window only moves inside the container div

 Add condition:
 ```